-The healthy asymptomatic controls enrolled in the MAPP study who met study criteria and had microbiome data available included 110 females (mean age = 38; range 19 -67) and 97 males (mean age =43; range 19-83).
+The healthy, asymptomatic controls enrolled in the MAPP study who met study criteria and had microbiome data available included 110 females (mean age 38 years; range 19-67) and 97 males (mean age 43 years; range 19-83).
 No bacterial species were identified in 30.9% (30/97) of male participants and 8.1% (9/110) of female participants.
-The total number of species detected was 66 with a mean number of species of 1.2 (sd 1.1) per male and 2.3 (sd 1.3) per female.
+The total number of species detected was 66, with a mean number of species of 1.2 (standard deviation [SD] 1.1) per male and 2.3 (SD 1.3) per female.
 The overlaps of detected species and genera are shown in the Venn diagrams (Figure 1).
-The taxa differences (present/absent) between male and female participants are shown in Table 1 (1a species; 1b genera and Figure 2 by species).
-Regarding species, Bifidobacterium subtile, Lactobacillus crispatus, and Lactobacillus johnsonii were more predominant in females.
-The genera Bifidobacterium, Staphylococcus, Lactobacillus, and Corynebacterium were more predominant in females.
-While for males the most prevalent organisms included Staphylococcus and Propionibacterium, only Propionibacterium approached a significant difference between genders.
-Species and genera diversity analyses by both Chao1 and Shannon's index showed significantly greater richness and diversity in females (Figure 3).
+The taxa differences (present/absent) between male and female participants are shown in Table 1 (1A species, 1B genera) and Figure 2 (by species).
+Regarding species, Bifidobacterium subtile, Lactobacillus crispatus, and